 Vanilla Whipped Cream-Cream Cheese Frosting

-- Scoop the prepared whipped cream into a bowl and set aside.
+- Scoop the prepared whipped cream into a clean bowl and set aside.

 - Add the room temperature cream cheese, powdered sugar, and vanilla to the stand mixer bowl.

 - Whip the cream cheese mixture starting on low speed and increasing to high until everything is combined and smooth, about 3 minutes.

 - Add the whipped cream back into the bowl with the cream cheese mixture and whip together on high speed until stiff peaks form.

 - Top the angel food cupcakes with the frosting immediately or cover and store in the fridge until ready to use.

 - Finish off each cupcake with a fresh strawberry.

 This recipe was originally published by Danae from Recipe Runner in 2015.
 It was updated with new recipe tips and republished in January 2022.

 This recipe is as easy as it is tasty!

 These are amazing!
 Perfect to have on hand for spring!